 Refugee and Migration Affairs

-RMA is headed by a Refugee Coordinator and supported by two American staff (Deputy and Assistant Refugee Coordinator) and three Thai staff (Program Assistant, Office clerk, and Driver).
+RMA is headed by a Regional Refugee Coordinator, supported by two American staff (Deputy and Assistant Refugee Coordinator) and two Thai staff (Program Assistant and Office Clerk).